-A basic profile of the long-established Blairgowrie community hospital, medical and health-related facilities either not mentioned at all or only barely by other websites of what is now, after Perth became a city once again, the largest town in Perthshire, Scotland, United Kingdom.
-Written from the point of view of potential newcomers to the town and/or area and residents interested in seeing their excellent health-related and health promotion facilities being given some long-deserved attention and worldwide website coverage.
-Having a good community hospital and relevant related services and facilities nearby and being only eighteen miles from Perth Royal Infirmary (PRI) and Ninewells Hospital in Dundee are major relocation advantages for all potential newcomers to the area.
-For tourists, business visitors, employers, employees, researchers, retirees, scholars.
+A basic profile of the long-established Blairgowrie community hospital, medical and health-related facilities either not mentioned at all or only barely by other local websites of what is now he largest town in Perthshire, Scotland.
+Having a good community hospital and relevant related services and facilities nearby and situated only eighteen miles from Perth Royal Infirmary (PRI) and Ninewells Hospital in Dundee are major relocation advantages for all potential newcomers to the area.

-By Keith A. Forbes at email@example.com.
-Keith, a disabled internationally accredited travel writer, lives in Rattray, Blairgowrie, Perthshire, with his disabled wife Lois.
-Keith also writes the 135+ websites on Bermuda Online, including the websites on Bermuda's King Edward VII Memorial Hospital and Bermuda's Healthcare.
+Keith and Lois are NHS Tayside Public Partners.
+Keith also writes the 135+ websites on Bermuda Online, including those on Bermuda's King Edward VII Memorial Hospital and Bermuda's Healthcare.

 Blairgowrie's location compared to places shown.